 Keep calm and Christmas proof your house

 Unfortunately, many of the delights we associate with Christmas time are not so delightful for our pet’s long term health.
-You’d be amazed what a cat or dog can and will eat.
-If they aren’t insured yet, you can get a quote here.
+You’d be amazed what a cat or dog can and will eat!

 • The water around the Christmas tree can be toxic to pets so it’s best to keep this covered up.